 - New Thinking – Book by Dagogo Altraide

-Throughout your studies you will have access to absolutely all of the facilities and equipment you will need, however some students like to purchase equipment before they start their studies.
-If you would like to purchase any of this equipment before you start your studies, we recommend looking into pre-owned options.
+Whilst at Edge Hill, you’ll have access to all the facilities and equipment you need to complete your studies and we have excellent computer labs.
+But, if you would like to purchase equipment before you start your studies, we’d recommend looking into pre-owned options.
+Items could include

 - 750GB HDD